Orange County Office

 Breast Reduction: Removing the Limitations

-At Athenix Body Sculpting Institute, our Irvine breast reduction surgeons can perform a surgical procedure to give you smaller, firmer breasts, reduce the strain on your body, and remove the limitations on your activities.
-Breast reduction can give your body a more youthful, graceful appearance and raise your self-esteem.
+At Athenix, our surgeons can perform a surgical procedure to give you smaller, firmer breasts, reduce the strain on your body, and remove the limitations on your activities.
+Breast reduction in Orange County can give your body a more youthful, graceful appearance and raise your self-esteem.
 Call our Orange County office today to schedule a complimentary consultation.

 Breast Reduction - FAQ